Exporting to the USA: customs and regulatory requirements to anticipate

 Special case: the "Disclaim Message Set"

 If a product is ultimately not regulated by the CPSC but is potentially flagged as such by the customs system, a "Disclaim Message Set" must be submitted.
 The Disclaim allows you to officially declare to customs that the product falls outside the CPSC's scope.
-Without a PGA message, the absence of information is interpreted as missing data, not as an exemption, which may result in: a hold, a suspension, or a request for additional information.
+The absence of information is interpreted as missing data, not as an exemption, which may result in: a hold, a suspension, or a request for additional information.

 The Disclaim confirms that:

-- the product is not regulated by the CPSC (Disclaim Code A)
+- the product is not regulated by the CPSC (Disclaimer Code A)

-- or the data is not required under the agency's guidelines (Disclaim Code B)
+- or the data is not required under the agency's guidelines (Disclaimer Code B)

-In summary, the "Disclaim Message Set" must include a non-applicability code (A or B) and an Intended Use Code.
+The "Disclaim Message Set" must include a non-applicability code (Disclaimer Code A or B) and an Intended Use Code.

 Attention to fees in the event of a hold: in the absence of a compliant eFiling declaration, your affected shipments may be held at customs.
-Storage fees may then be applied by the US authorities, at a rate of $0.08 USD per kilogram per working day of storage, until the situation is resolved.
+Storage fees may then be applied by the US authorities, at a rate of $0.08 USD per kilogram per working day of storage, of storage after the first 5 days, until the situation is resolved.

 👉 CPSC – eFiling programme details